plenoptic-org/plenoptic_presentations/2025-05-16_vss-symposium/slides.md

 - watch video doing just that
 - now we end up with matched output, and we can see that the input has those features that the model is sensitive to, those edges, but it's *lacking* the ones it's insensitive to. and in fact, in the high frequencies and (less noticeably) the low ones, this metamer has just inherited content from the initial image.
 - this emphasizes what the model cares about and what it discards.
-- this was an example created with plenoptic, and the synthesis of the metamer took XXX seconds to run ...
 - now this was a relatively simple model, those of you who are used to thinking about models like this didn't need metamers to understand everything I just walked you through

 ---